 Planets form in cold discs of dust and gas around young stars like the sun.
-We know, however, that only a small fraction of material in these discs ends up in planets; most of the disc is either accreted on to the star or blown away in winds or jets.
-Much of my research looks at the evolution of these protoplanetary discs, and the influence they exert on forming planetary systems.
-The figure to the right, from my PhD thesis, shows a numerical simulation of disc clearing by photoevaporation.
+We know, however, that only a small fraction of the material in these protoplanetary discs ends up in planets; most of the disc is either accreted on to the star or blown away in winds or jets.
+My PhD and subsequent research investigated these processes in detail, and a comprehensive review of disc evolution and dispersal can be found in our review chapter in Protostars & Planets VI.
+More recently my research focus has shifted to understanding how protoplanetary disc physics shapes the formation of planetary systems.
+Recent highlights include ALMA observations and numerical simulations of gaps and rings in planet-forming discs (led by postdoc Giovanni Dipierro, shown on the upper right); breaking mean-motion resonances in multi-planet systems (with former PhD student Tom Hands); and investigating disc warps caused by misaligned planets (led by postdoc Bec Nealon; lower right).